siuyin/beyondone/README.md

-# beyond One
+# beyondOne™
-beyond One is a new way of delivery computing capabilities.
+beyondOne™ is a new way of delivery computing capabilities.

 What if you could have request/reply, event processing and persistence delivered as one executable binary?
 And that executable can be built for all `Go` targets!